timJFrame/sei-project-3/README.md

 <h2>Challenges</h2>

 <p>This was the first group project I did while at General Assembly.
 This brought about new challenges that I had not encountered before.
-The most prevalent being all working on one Github repository at the same time and avoiding merge conflicts, but we soon overcame this by using a Trello Board to track what each team member was working on and also have clear communication in the team throughout the whole project. </p>
+The most prevalent being all working on one Github repository at the same time and avoiding merge conflicts, but we soon overcame this by using a Trello Board to track what each team member was working on and also having clear communication in the team throughout the whole project. </p>

 <p>The biggest challenge we ran into was the model for the user profile.
 Initially we had decided to have two different models, a model for the ‘Bidder’ and a model for the ‘Auctioneer’.
 We thought this approach would give more clarity and separation between the two types of users and the ‘Bidder’ model required additional information.
 Once we began building we found this wan’t the most practical approach as we would  need to repeat the same code twice for each user in multiple areas of this site.
 To solve the problem we decided to use one user model and make the additional fields required for the ‘Bidder’ profile not automatically required on the back-end.
 Then on the font end we would use conditional statements to hide and reveal what each user could see dependent on there profile type.</p>